Letterpress

 So we printed the rest of the pages, everyone did their 5, and then we cleaned up.
 All the different type had to be put back into the right type drawers, for the right typeface, size, and style.
 Luckily we kept notes, but still it required the California job case cheat sheet by our sides at all times.

 After all the type was put away and the press had been cleaned, I gathered my freshly printed book pieces and left the center a little after 6:30pm.
-Of course I took many more pictures then you see here, the best of which I’ve put up for your viewing pleasure: Letterpress I at the San Francisco Center for the Book.
+I scanned in each page of the book for your viewing pleasure.

 S O C O O L !!!!!!